What Graphs are 2-Dot Product Graphs?: Introduction

 \subsection{Our Results}

 We provide a more complete picture of the place of \ddpg{2}s in the landscape of known graph classes.
-To this end, we identify several new graph classes that are \ddpg{2}s.
+To this end, we identify several new graph classes whose members are \ddpg{2}s.
 We also show that certain graph classes are neither contained in the class of \ddpg{2}s nor do they contain all \ddpg{2}s.
-In particular, our work provides evidence that no well-known graph class includes all \ddpg{2}s (however, we note explicitly here that we neither claim nor conjecture this).
+In particular, our work provides some evidence that no well-known graph class includes all \ddpg{2}s (however, we note explicitly here that we neither claim nor conjecture this).

+In Section~\ref{subsec:obs} we state several observations on \ddpg{2}s, and relate 2-dot product graphs to several further known graph classes.
+In the same section we present a number of lemmas that we need in the remainder of our paper.

-In Section~\ref{subsec:obs} we state several observations on \ddpg{2}s.
-Then, in Section~\ref{s-com}, we consider \emph{co-bipartite graphs} (complements of bipartite graphs): a complete graph minus a matching remains a \ddpg{2}, but we show that there exist co-bipartite graphs with dot product dimension greater than~$2$.
-An \emph{intersection graph} of any collection of sets has the sets as its vertex set and its edges representing when pairs of sets intersect.
+In Section~\ref{s-com} we consider \emph{co-bipartite graphs} (complements of bipartite graphs).
+We prove that a complete graph minus a matching remains a \ddpg{2}.
+We complement this result by showing that there exist other co-bipartite graphs with dot product dimension greater than~$2$.

+In Section~\ref{s-circular} we consider several classes of intersection graphs.
+An \emph{intersection graph} of any collection of sets has the sets as its vertex set and its edges represent when pairs of sets intersect.
+Motivated by Theorems~\ref{t-interval} and~\ref{t-1}, we further investigate these classes.
+We show that, for every $k\geq 2$, the intersection graph of any set of unit caps of the $k$-dimensional unit sphere has dot product dimension at most $k+1$.
+A \emph{unit disk graph} is the intersection graph of unit-size disks in the plane.
+Using our general upper bound for unit spheres, we prove that unit disk graphs have dot product dimension at most $3$.
+Note that this bound is sharp as the 6-wheel, which has dot product dimension~3 by Theorem~\ref{t-wheel}, is a unit disk graph (see~\cite{CS99}).
 A \emph{unit circular-arc graph} is the intersection graph of unit-length arcs of a circle.
-A \emph{unit disk graph} is the intersection graph of unit-size disks in the plane.
-In Section~\ref{s-circular}, we prove that not all unit circular-arc graphs have dot product dimension~$2$, but give sufficient conditions for them to have dot product dimension~$2$.
-In the same section, we also show that unit disk graphs may not have dot product dimension $2$, but do have dot product dimension at most $3$.
-Note that the latter bound is sharp, as the 6-wheel, which has dot product dimension~3~\cite{LC13}, is a unit disk graph (see~\cite{CS99}).
-Finally, in Section~\ref{s-split}, we consider \emph{split graphs}; that is, graphs whose vertices can be partitioned into two sets that induce an independent set and a clique.
-We show the existence of split graphs with dot product dimension greater than~2.
+We prove that not all unit circular-arc graphs have dot product dimension~$2$.
+Again, by using our general bound for unit spheres, we give sufficient conditions for a unit circular-arc graph to have dot product dimension~$2$.